Otolaryngology (ENT)/Head and Neck Surgery

 - When to Make an Appointment

-An ear infection is an infection of the middle ear, the air-filled space behind the eardrum that contains the tiny vibrating bones of the ear.
-Children are more likely than adults to get ear infections due to the size and shape of their eustachian tubes and because their immune systems are still developing.
+An ear infection (otitis media) is an infection of the middle ear, the air-filled space behind the eardrum that contains the tiny vibrating bones of the ear.
+Children are more likely than adults to get ear infections.
 The symptoms of ear infections can include:

 - Ear pain, especially when lying down

 - Loss of appetite

 - Loss of balance

 - Ear pain

 An ear infection is caused by bacteria or virus affecting the middle ear.
 This infection often results from another illness — cold, flu or allergy — that causes congestion and swelling of the nasal passages, throat and eustachian tubes.
 The eustachian tube runs from each middle ear to high in the back of the throat (nasopharynx).
 Swelling can cause eustachian tube dysfunction or blockage causing fluid to build up in the middle ear.
 This fluid can become infected and cause an ear infection.